chedug/Wallet/README.md

 ## Project Overview

-The project allows one to create wallets and provide transactions between them.
+The project allows users to create wallets and perform transactions between them.

 ## Features
-- Transactions are available only for wallets with the same currency;
+- Transactions are only available between wallets with the same currency.
-- When a user sends money from their wallet to another of their wallets - no commission is applied;
+- When a user sends money from their wallet to another of their wallets - no commission is applied.
-- When they send money to a wallet related to another user - a commission of 10% is applied;
+- When they send money to a wallet related to another user - a commission of 10% is applied.
 - Users can't create more than 5 wallets.

 ## Getting Started

 Prerequisites:

-All package dependencies are listed in `pyproject.toml` file, so one needs only poetry in order to install everything.
+All package dependencies are listed in the `pyproject.toml` file, so you only need Poetry to install everything.

 - Python 3.10+
 - Django 4.2.4+